Bert Berns: Death and legacy

-Berns, who had a history of cardiac trouble as a result of his heart being damaged from rheumatic fever contracted during childhood, died in his New York apartment of heart failure on December 30, 1967, aged 38.
+Berns, who had a history of cardiac trouble as a result of his heart being damaged by rheumatic fever contracted during childhood, died of heart failure on December 30, 1967, in his New York apartment, aged 38.
 He was buried two days later, following a funeral service at Riverside Memorial Chapel on New York's 180 West 76th Street in Manhattan.
-His widow Ilene outlived her husband by nearly 50 years; she died at the age of 73 on February 20, 2017.
+His widow, Ilene, outlived her husband by nearly 50 years, dying on February 20, 2017, at the age of 73.

 The Led Zeppelin outtake "Baby Come On Home" (originally titled "A Tribute to Bert Berns") was loosely based on a song Berns wrote for Hoagy Lands, and was recorded in Berns' honour.

 Here Comes the Night: The Dark Soul of Bert Berns and the Dirty Business of Rhythm and Blues by Joel Selvin, a book on his life and career, was published in 2014.

-A musical, Piece of My Heart: The Bert Berns Story by Daniel Goldfarb, premiered off-Broadway in 2014 at the Pershing Square Signature Center.
+A musical, Piece of My Heart: The Bert Berns Story, by Daniel Goldfarb, premiered off-Broadway in 2014 at the Pershing Square Signature Center.

 A documentary film titled BANG!
 The Bert Berns Story, co-directed by Bert Berns' son Brett Berns and Bob Sarles, premiered at the 2016 SXSW Film Festival to great acclaim.
-The narration was written by Joel Selvin from his book Here Comes the Night and it was narrated by Stevie Van Zandt.
+The narration was written by Joel Selvin, from his book Here Comes the Night, and was spoken by Stevie Van Zandt.